 - Special Considerations

 Adjusting your status is a big step.
 Make Boundless your trusted partner, and for a flat rate of $950 you’ll get help completing your entire green card application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
-Learn more, or check your eligibility to adjust your status today.

 To use AOS you must be eligible for a green card in one of the following categories: